100% Verified Properties

 Verify Beacons & Boundaries

-Engage a licensed surveyor to confirm the beacons match the Registry Index Map (RIM).
-Never rely on verbal directions or temporary markers.
+Engage a licensed surveyor to confirm the physical beacons match the Registry Index Map (RIM) or deed plan.
+Never rely on verbal directions or temporary markers—this step prevents boundary disputes with neighbours.

 3